Where can I buy books and support SBCA at the same time?

 What if my child’s class has a positive case and I have other children at SBCA?

-If one of your children has a positive case in their class, only the children with the direct expouse will need to remain out of school until the return date, which will be provided to you.
-In most cases this will be 10 calendar days.
+If one of your children has a positive case in their class, only the children with the direct exposure will need to remain out of school until the return date, which will be provided to you.

 The child with the positive case AND all of those deemed close contacts (children within the same classroom/cohort) will need to get a Covid-19 test (taken 5 days from exposure for the most accurate results based on CDC guidelines) AND will remain out school until the date provided by SBCA.
 Other children in your household will be able to remain in school (unless they have a direct exposure/close contact).
 Return to school date will be provided to parents by Dr. Civian or Nurse Jaime.
 Please reach out to Dr. Civian and Nurse Jaime for questions or policy clarification pertaining to your situation.

 What if my child or a family member living in the household was exposed to someone who tested positive but has no symptoms and had more than 1 negative test since the exposure.
 Do I have to wait 14 days before my child can return to school?